The subscription economy continues to grow rapidly, with the market expanding from around $623 billion in 2025 to nearly $740 billion in 2026.

 Email marketing

 Email marketing remains one of the most efficient customer acquisition and retention methods.
-The average ROI of an email marketing campaign is around $38.
+Email marketing delivers an average return of around $36–$40 for every $1 spent, making it one of the highest-ROI marketing channels.
 It’s fast, effective, and easy to deliver different messages to your various audience segments.

 📧 Attract new subscribers with free samples or limited offers.